SKH-TMS/Team-and-Task-Managemet/README.md

   4. **ManageTeam**

 - In the Profile of the Team the role of the user is shown this is a temperory solution just for testing can be removed in future.All other functionalities are similer to the Profile of a typical user
-- In the Navbar of Team the if else is used to determine the The Role of the User is "TeamLeader", "TeamMember" or both. the conditional based Links are shown on the "NavbarTeam"
+- In the Navbar of Team the if else is used to determine if the Role of the User is "TeamLeader", "TeamMember" or both.
+The conditional based Links are shown on the "NavbarTeam" simile to all other Navbars we have used so far.
 - I also added the Validation Check for the Users related to team and not related to a team.

 ### Incomplete Sections

-THe code of **ManageTasks** and **ManageTeam** is not written till now.
+The code of **ManageTasks** and **ManageTeam** is not written till now.